 Ramah in the Rockies, Family Camp, 300 S. Dahlia Street | Suite 205 | Denver | Colorado| 80246

 For families choosing to pay by check, we require FULL PAYMENT within thirty days of registration (or July 1, whichever comes first).
 There will be an option to pay via credit card online while registering.
-Please note any registration may be cancelled for any reason until March 1, 2017 with a complete refund of deposit and registration fee.

 Families should arrive at camp between 3:00pm and 5:00pm on Friday.
 Just ask any camper or staff member and they will tell you Shabbat is their favorite time at camp.
 Clean and dressed in a nice white shirt or blouse, we will assemble for ice breakers, Israeli dancing, and then a spirited Kabbalat Shabbat service.
 Dinner is a delicious meal accompanied by an abundance of singing and laughter.
 Following dinner and after the kiddies are in bed, adults will gather for a special oneg filled with more singing, food, and storytelling.